Englewood, New Jersey: Local government

-In 1980, Englewood switched from a Mayor-Council form of government to a modified Council-Manager plan of government in accordance with a Special Charter granted by the New Jersey Legislature.
+In 1980, Englewood switched from a Mayor-Council form of government to a modified Council-Manager plan of government in accordance with a special charter granted by the New Jersey Legislature.
 The city is one of 11 municipalities (of the 564) statewide that use a special charter granted by the Legislature.
 The governing body is comprised of the Mayor and the City Council.
 Under this charter, the mayor has powers to appoint and veto, while the council functions as a legislative body, with some power to appoint and confirm appointments.
 The city is divided into four wards which are approximately equal in population.
-The City Council is comprised of five members, each elected for a three-year term.
+The City Council includes five members, each elected for a three-year term.
 Four are elected from the individual wards in which they live and the other is elected by a citywide vote as an at-large member.
 Administrative functions are responsibilities of the City Manager.
 The six seats in the governing body are elected in a three-year cycle as part of the November general election, with wards two and four both up together, followed a year later by wards one and three, and then the at-large council and mayoral seats.
 Each ward votes in two of the three years in the cycle, once for its ward seat, in the other year for the two positions voted at-large and one year with no election.

 The mayor appoints members to the Planning Board, the Library Board of Trustees, and, with council confirmation, the Board of Adjustment.
 The mayor serves on the Planning Board.
 The mayor attends and may speak at council meetings, but only votes to break a tie for passage of an ordinance or resolution.
 The mayor has veto power over ordinances, but can be overridden with votes from four council members.
 The City Council is the legislative branch of government, deciding public policy, creating city ordinances and resolutions, passing the city budget, appropriating funds for city services, and hiring the City Manager.
 The City Council meets generally four times per month (except during summer months).

 As of 2024, the Mayor of Englewood is Democrat Michael Wildes, whose term of office ends December 31, 2024.
-Members of the City Council are Charles Cobb (D, 2024; At-Large), Judith Maron (D, 2023; Ward 3), Dr. Kenneth Rosensweig (D, 2023; Ward 1), Kevin A. Wilson (D, 2025; Ward 4) and Lisa Wisotsky (D, 2025; Ward 2).
+Members of the City Council are Charles Cobb (D, 2024; At-Large), Angela David (D, 2026; Ward 3), Kenneth Rosensweig (D, 2026; Ward 1), Kevin A. Wilson (D, 2025; Ward 4) and Lisa Wisotsky (D, 2025; Ward 2).